 For each audit selected, the Authority also evaluated the quality of audit evidence across additional audit areas.
 The additional audit areas were selected at the discretion of the Authority, taking into consideration the specific risks pertaining to the audit as well as other areas of focus for the Authority.

 Overview of findings

-In the 2024 inspection cycle, the Authority identified two findings with related recommendations in relation to the effectiveness of the design or implementation of the Firm's system of quality management.
+In the 2024 inspection cycle, the Authority identified one finding with a related recommendation in relation to the effectiveness of the design or implementation of the Firm's system of quality management.